This page provides some details about Xinh Mun people. They are one of the 54 groups of people in Vietnam.

 Xinh Mun (also known as Puoc, and Pua)

 Son La and Lai Chau provinces and along the Vietnamese-Lao border regions.

 Customs & Habits

-Xinh Mun houses are built on stilts, have vaulted roofs shaped like a tortoise shell and stairways at both ends of the house.
+Xinh Mun houses are built on stilts, have vaulted roofs shaped like tortoiseshell and stairways at both ends of the house.
 The children take the family name of the father.
 After the death of the father, the eldest brother is elevated to an important position.

 During the production of rice, people hold many ceremonies and maintain many taboos.
 The villagers annually organize a ceremony to honour the spirit of the village.

 The Xinh Mun language belongs to the Mon-Khmer Group.

 They wear garments that resemble the Thai and Lao.

 The Xinh Mun grow glutinous rice and corn on burned land and terraced fields.
 They also gather, rear animals, hunt, make basketry articles, and have developed a system of bartering goods.

 For more information about 53 more ethnic groups of people in Vietnam, please follow this link